TheNefelin/dotnet6_webapi_portafolio_orm/README.md

 5. Type "Add-Migration InitDB" in the console (Package Manager Console)
 6. If you follow everything, you should have a new folder call Migrations on db_portafolio

-* For display data like api, add new blank api controller and add connection for dapper
+* For display data like api, add new blank api controller and add connection for dapper, example: DataController.cs
-- Example: DataController.cs